EVENT: QUITO EXPERIENCE

 Electricity: 110V.
 There are adaptors at the Swissotel.
 Plug configuration is the same as in the United States

-Luggage: Up to 20 pounds per person maximum
+Luggage: 1 overnight bag per person - up to 20 pounds per person maximum

 Documents and visa Requirements: Passport with at least 6 months validity.